syakirharis25/workers/README.md

 For the company workers under the supervision of `House of Lords`:
 ```
 Assuming he or she starts working for the company at the age of 20 years old,
-his or her pension will starts at the age of 45 years.
+his or her pension will starts at the age of 45 years old.

 82 years (current life expectancy for the United Kingdom people) - 45 years = 37 years